 American car was at an obstacle due to wheelbase length and weight.
 You had to run against smaller lightweight cars with more latitude in engine modifications and thus, more power.

 So, a replacement class was created, called /FX (factory experimental) and most ran A/FX.
-During this class, they moved the front suspension forward some inches, moved the rear axle ahead, sometimes over a foot, set the engine back several inches.
+During this class, they moved the front suspension forward some inches, moved the rear axle ahead, sometimes over a foot, and set the engine back several inches.
 This allowed for better weight transfer to the rear axle for better traction and was allowed to run lightweight fibreglass hoods and fenders and ‘strip’ inside the interior for added weight savings.
 They still looked ‘sort of’ stock but with the altered wheel position, they looked ‘funny’ to a spectator.
 Not funny in an exceedingly way, but funny as in ‘odd’, which they were faster, quicker and louder than Super Stocks.

 At first, they were allowed to run an amazing fuel injection system and gasoline, then methanol and fuel injection system, then superchargers and ‘fuel’, a mixture of alcohol and nitromethane.
 Then it had a tube chassis and one-piece fibreglass bodies.
 The slang term for them now among racers and spectators alike was ‘floppers’ because the whole body was hinged at the rear and so the nose was raised for the driving force to urge into the car and for access to the engine, then the body was ‘flopped down’ and fastened when the car was able to run.

 Then ‘funny cars’ became Fuel Dragsters with a rather shorter wheelbase and full bodies.
 It only took two or three seasons for the initial A/FX cars to evolve into the primary funny cars, so into what you see today.